vatesfr/xen-orchestra/docs/xoa.md

 # XOA

 The fastest way to install Xen Orchestra is to use our Appliance.
-You can dpeloy it by connecting into your XenServer and execute this:
+You can deploy it by connecting into your XenServer and execute this:

 ```
 bash -c "$(curl -s http://xoa.io/deploy)"